 Goal: To visit every school every year. providing valuable information to children in a very relaxing and informative way.

 Age: We prefer 3rd and 4th graders.
 We have done 1st and second graders as well.
 Anything below 1st grade is not quite ready for the program.

 Learn: The importance of honey bees and other pollinators, their role in our food chain, and the environment.
 How are wasps different from bees, and what stung me?
 Here we empower children by teaching them how to identify what has stung them, and simple things they can do if they get stung.
 This educational event makes the connection between flowers, fruits and vegetables, and their pollinators.
 We dissect flowers to learn about their parts, discover what cross pollination is and how pollination works.
 We also teach how bees make honey and how we extract it for use.
-Every child that participates will receive the "Toby and the Bees" book free of charge.
+Every child that participates will receive the "Toby and the Bees" or "Black and Fuzzy is so Lovely" book free of charge.
 We also hand out information material and honey sticks.

 What to Expect: An interactive experience.
 No child will be bored and time flies with our fun filled program.